little-forest/aws-r53/README.md

 # How to install

-1. Install aws-cli and configure it.
+1. Install the aws-cli and configure it.
-1. Create IAM user for aws-r53 which is attached a policy as described later.
+2. Create an IAM user for aws-r53, which is attached a policy as [described later](#Required-AWS-Policy).
-1. Download aws-r53.
+3. Download aws-r53.

 ```
 $ curl -o aws-r53 https://raw.githubusercontent.com/little-forest/aws-r53/master/aws-r53
 $ chmod +x aws-r53
 ```

-1. Create a file named /etc/aws-r53rc with the following contents.
+4. Create a file named /etc/aws-r53rc with the following contents.
 ```
 AWS_ACCESS_KEY_ID=XXXXXXXXXXXXXXXXXXXX
 AWS_SECRET_ACCESS_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX